ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no.

-* OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}): no.
+* OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6.1 of RFC9594}}): no.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -10 to -11 ## {#sec-10-11}

+* The request for a new Sender ID uses the method POST.

+* Updated references.

+* Clarifications and editorial improvements.

 ## Version -09 to -10 ## {#sec-09-10}